 We’re all aware of the dangers of driving a car.
 Traveling at speeds above 50 miles per hour in vehicles weighing over a thousand pounds creates an inherently dangerous situation.
-Add to this the fact that so many people drive, it’s surprising that more car accidents don’t happen, every day.
+Considering the large amount of drivers, it’s surprising that more car accidents don’t happen every day.

 That’s not to say that there aren’t many car accidents.
 There are still entirely too many.
 In the state of Texas alone, a reportable car crash happened every 66 seconds, according to the Texas Department of Transportation.
 These crashes led to 237,941 injuries over the course of 2014, as well as 3,534 fatalities.
 Tragically, there was not a single day that someone didn’t die in an accident on a Texas roadway.